 Once you have confirmed the acceptability of dual citizenship from your home country, you should complete the naturalization process in full essence (unless you qualify for U.S. citizenship through a parent).
 Form 1-485 is required to apply for permanent residency or status adjustment, and Form N-400 is for the application for naturalization.

 Furthermore, you are advised to take the help of immigration lawyers to avoid the denial of dual citizenship application.

 There is no time specification to apply for dual citizenship.
 An individual can apply at any time for dual citizenship after fulfilling all the eligibility requirements for naturalization.

 How long is the process?

-The first step of getting dual citizenship is filing a citizenship application with USCIS that can take 1.6 years.
-The overall definite time duration depends upon the USCIS field office that receives your application and how soon you initiated the process.
+The first step of getting dual citizenship is filing a citizenship application with USCIS, which can take 1.6 years (maximum).
+The overall definite time duration depends upon the USCIS field office that receives your application and how soon you initiate the process.